operating-function/pallas/doc/COG.md

 -   `[%cog %tell chan fun] -> IO a`: Given a function with a type `> CogId > Any > [Any a]`, waits on the channel `chan` for a corresponding `%ask`.
-The runtime will atomically match one `%ask` with one `%tell`, will run the tell function with the ask value, and will respond with the first value back to the `%ask` and the second value back to the `%tell`.
+The runtime will atomically match one `%ask` with one `%tell`, and will run the tell function with the ask value.
+    The output must be a row, and the row's index-zero value will be sent back to the `%ask`, and the row's index-one value will be sent back to the `%tell`.

     Execution and response is atomic; you'll never have one without the other in the written event log.
 This operation is used to allow two